ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 Complete the following steps to configure outbound network access for {{site.data.keyword.powerSys_notm}}:

 Ensure that a VSI is created before you configure outbound network access.
-For more informaiton see [Configuring public network for {{site.data.keyword.powerSys_notm}} instance](#setup-public-networking).
+For more information see [Configuring public network for {{site.data.keyword.powerSys_notm}} instance](#setup-public-networking).
 {: note}

 ### Step 1: Create the VPC infrastructure.